wp-plugins/wp-imageflow2/readme.txt

 2. Set the "Path to galleries from homepage root path" in the configuration options
 3. Upload your image galleries to a subfolder of this folder
 4. Insert a gallery on a page by specifying [wp-imageflow2 dir=SUBFOLDER].

+= Notes =

+IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES:

+* The main WP-ImageFlow2 divs are now CLASSes instead of IDs in order to support multiple instances, so any custom styling must be changed from #wpif2... to .wpif2...

+IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

+* Use [wp-imageflow2] instead of [gallery]
+* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

 == Frequently Asked Questions ==